MailyRa/Hackbright-Final-Project/README.md

 ### Activate Loan Dashboard
-Once signed in, the user can browse the different categories of loans which includes, home, personal, educational, business, and car loans.
+Once signed in, the user can browse the different loans by category which includes, home, personal, educational, business, and car loans.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Five%20Categories.png" width="90%">

 ### Filters
-From the search page user are able to filter their loans by category, government loans vs private loans, and for those who prefer to stay away from big banks there is an option to view loans from credit unions.
+From the search page users are able to filter their loans by category, government loans vs private loans, and for those who prefer to stay away from big banks there is an option to view loans from credit unions.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Credit%20Union.png" width="90%">

-### Save Feature
+### Save Loans
-From this page the user can “save” the loan to their profile or they can find the nearest banks which offer a particular loan.
+From this page the user can save the loan to their profile or they can find the nearest banks which offer a particular loan.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Save%20Loan.png" width="90%">

-### Locating Bank Nearby
+### Locating Nearby Banks
 For the map feature I used the Google Maps API to search for nearby locations and to display the locations on a map for the user to visualize.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Google%20Maps.png" width="90%">

-### Compare Feature
+### Compare Loans
-The user has the option to select the buttons to compare different loans to each other
+The user has the option to select which loans they would like to compare.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Compare%20Loans.png" width="90%">

-### Comparing Loans
-Users can also compare different loans side by side to make it easier for the user to visualize when making the difference between their different options.
+From there users can view different loans side by side to make it easier for the user to visualize the differences between these financial products and institutions.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Final%20Chart%20to%20Compare.png" width="90%">